 Growing black raspberries is a simple and rewarding experience.
 Here’s how to grow and care for black raspberries in the small-scale garden or edible landscape.

 Posts may contain affiliate links, which allow me to earn a commission at no extra cost to you.
 This helps keep costs down so that I can continue providing high quality content to you for free.
 I appreciate your purchase through the links! (full disclosure)

 Black Raspberries are a High Value Crop

 Black raspberries, like their red cousins, are highly perishable which leads to a high price at the grocery store.
-If you’re motivated to grow an edible landscape that helps cut the grocery bill, black raspberries are a good choice.
+If you would like to cut the grocery bill by growing an edible landscape or garden, black raspberries are a good choice.

 Planting Black Raspberries

 Black raspberries are not as hardy as red raspberries, and can typically be planted in hardiness zones 5-8.
 You may be able to grow them in zone 4 if you grow them on the north side of a building or slope to protect them from spring frost and wind damage.
 All raspberries, regardless of type, will do well planted this way as an extra precaution (spring frost damage can mean reduced harvest).

 Choose a location in full sun or one that is partially shaded.
 In hotter climates, they will do better with some late afternoon shade.

 Don’t plant them near wild raspberries or blackberries, which can spread disease to your black raspberries.
 A 300-feet distance between them is the suggested rule of thumb.

 Black raspberries are self-pollinating, which means one lone plant can produce fruit.